 Inflammation is our body’s natural defence mechanism.
-When you get a splinter in your finger and the area becomes red and swollen, that is inflammation.
+When you get a splinter in your finger and the area becomes red and swollen, that’s inflammation.
 It is an essential response to fighting injury and disease.
-So why all this talk of ‘anti-inflammatory’ diets?
-Why would we want to undermine that natural response?

 1. Eating to boost immunity

-Our challenge to you is to replace one highly processed meal a day with a whole food alternative and see how you feel.
-If you want the advanced class, download Dr Michael Greger’s (author of ‘How Not To Die) Daily Dozen app and see how many portions of his superfoods you can rack up in a day.
+Our challenge to you is to replace one highly processed meal a day with a whole food alternative and see how you feel..

 2. Moving to boost immunity

-In his brilliant book ‘Burn: the misunderstood science of metabolism’ anthropologist Herman Pontzer explodes the myth of exercise and burning calories.
+In his brilliant book ‘Burn: the misunderstood science of metabolism’ anthropologist Herman Pontzer explores exercise and burning calories.
 His fascinating discovery with the Hadza tribe was that despite doing 5-10 x more physical activity than an average person in the developed world, Hadza people burn a very similar number of calories.